zakajus/sudoku-solver/README.md

-# sudoku-solver
+# Sudoku Solver
-Sudoku game and algorithmic solver made in C.
+This is the project I delivered for an assignment for my programming fundamentals class in my first semester at university.